PayU: Latin America

 In 2002, Pagosonline was founded in Colombia by Jose Velez, Martin Schrimpff and Santiago Spinel.

 In 2010, PagosOnline sold a majority stake to Buscapé, which was a part of the Naspers Group.
 In 2011, Naspers acquired the majority stake in DineroMail.
 In 2013, Naspers acquired the rest of the shares of DineroMail.
 In 2012, Naspers acquired Pagosonline, replacing the former two with a new payment platform that eventually was rebranded PayU Latam, which begun operations in Panama and Peru.
 During the course of 2013 and 2014, PayU Latam and DineroMail merged.
 In 2016, Bcash and PayU, were merged under the PayU brand in Brazil.

 Africa

 PayJar was founded in South Africa in 2010, as part of the Naspers group to help other Naspers companies process online payments.
 In 2011, PayJar was rebranded to PayU.
 In 2015, PayU expanded its operations to Nigeria.

 India

 In 2011, Ibibo in conjunction with co-founders Nitin Gupta, Narendra Nandal and Shailaz Nag, rolled out a payment gateway, PayU, in the Indian market to permit websites to integrate e-commerce transactions through online payments.
+A lawsuit filed against the company in February 2026 by domestic competitor RazorPay alleging that PayU's advertisement campaign in the country imitated RazorPay's IPL 2025 advertisements resulted in a declination to grant interim injunction by the Delhi High Court.